-We spent gaming funds on an event/program.
+We spent gaming funds on an event/program that is approved on our gaming licence.
 What paperwork do we need to keep and why?

 Possible risks: If AGLC cannot verify that the event was a) conducted and b) consistent with AGLC approval and policies in the Charitable Gaming Policies Handbook, the gaming funds expended could be subject to repayment to the gaming account from a non‐gaming source.

 Designated Gaming Accounts

 We make payments from any of our bank accounts, including the gaming account, that have funds.
 Is that allowed?